FOSSBilling/FOSSBilling/README.md

 📥 This is self-hosted software that is free for anyone to install — All you need is a web server, running PHP and a MySQL database.
 For more details, check the [requirements](#requirements) section.

+⚠️ **IMPORTANT NOTE: FOSSBilling is under active development but is currenly very much beta software, there may be stability or security issues and it is not recommended for use in active production environments yet!** ⚠️

 ## Contents

 - [Requirements](#requirements)